 Self-care involves making the effort to consider various aspects of life (such as the physical, emotional, financial and professional components) and questioning ourselves.
 Am I living the life I want?
 Do I feel there is a purpose to what I am doing?
 Are there things I could be doing better?
 Are my days balanced with rich moments of calm, some stimulating, creative or exciting tasks, time for others and time for myself?
 These are just a few of the ways one can evaluate general quality of life.

-If you have a hearing

-loss, there is an added layer of self-care needed.
-Being hard of hearing can add stresses and frustrations, and there is a whole gamut of require our attention.
+If you have a hearing loss, there is an added layer of self-care needed.
+Being hard of hearing can add stresses and frustrations, and there is a whole gamut of new skills and tasks that require our attention.
 We have to learn more about hearing loss in general and our own hearing in particular.
-Being knowledgeable aspects of our health and we may need to devote some time to reading medically is important in all new skills and tasks that by Martha Perusse and consulting with professionals.
-Learning about hearing aids and assistive listening devices also takes time and effort, but it can make all the difference in making the very best of the hearing we have.
+Being knowledgeable medically is important in all aspects of our health and we may need to devote some time to reading and consulting with professionals.
+Learning about hearing aids and assistive listening devices also takes time takes time and effort, but it can make all the difference in making the very best of the hearing we have.